Join Dyndrite LIVE for Automate AM 2021

 Features detected with 3D geometric queries provide the ability to vary machine parameters across upskin, downskin, and thin feature regions.

-Dyndrite’s mult-threaded, GPU-based slicing function enables rapid 2D slice processing.
+Dyndrite’s multi-threaded, GPU-based slicing function enables rapid 2D slice processing.

 Results are driven by zoning and segmentation and creates RGB color assignments and metadata on the 3D volumetric data.
 This extra metadata can be used downstream to enable control of energy input into challenging features, and define results such as support-free metal part production.